tomerwi/OfritProject/README.md

 ### Preprocessing

-#### Inilize variables.
+#### comment:Inilize variables.
 Replace all the words which are not in our vocabulary with "Unknown_Token".
 Append Setence_Start and Sentence_End to the sentence - it is used becuase we want to "teach" the model which words open sentences and which one end them.
 Leraning rate - regulzation parameter - mainly used to prevent overfitting.
 Nepoch - number of iterations in the training phaze.
 Hidden_Dim - the memory of the network - making it bigger allows us to learn complex patterns in the data